EnzoVCode/pybacktestchain_EV/README.md

 ### Blockchain Storage

 Each backtest is saved in a blockchain under a randomly generated name.
 This ensures results are tamper-proof and can be referenced later.
-Blockchain files are stored in the `blockchain/` directory.
+Blockchain files are stored in the `blockchain/` directory within the package folder.

 ## Contributing